abstractmachines/abramov-redux-egghead/README.md

 }
 ```

 `mapDispatchToProps()`:

 - Maps dispatch method of store to callback props of TodoList component.
 - Specifies behavior: which callback prop dispatches which action.
-- Returns props to be passed to TodoList component
+- Returns props to be passed to TodoList component.
 ```
 const mapDispatchToProps = (dispatch) => {
   return {
     onTodoClick: (id) => {